Please read the entire farm and position description before filling out an online application.

 Position description: Farmhand

-This job gives the opportunity to learn all aspects of vegetable production, and is best suited to someone with at least one full season of farm experience and a goal of continuing in small-scale agriculture.
+This job gives the opportunity to learn all aspects of vegetable production and is best suited to someone with at least one full season of farm experience and a goal of continuing in small-scale agriculture.
 Responsibilities will include soil and bed prep, seeding, transplanting, cultivation, greenhouse seeding and plant care, irrigation, harvest of a diverse range of crops, post-harvest handling, direct-sales (farmers market and farmstore, membership pickup), animal care (laying hens) and record keeping.

 People applying to this position should be able to commit to a minimum work season of mid-April through early November, but crew who are a good fit are encouraged to continue on through the winter.
 Full-time crew can expect to work 5 days/ week, with two full days off each week.
+Part-time positions have some flexibility in schedule, but work best with at least 3-4 days per week.

 Qualifications: